 It’s a privilege to serve as the director of Houston’s chief laboratory in the visual arts—the University of Houston School of Art.
 I write to you today to share some of the school’s successes and our vision for the future.

-Our students, alumni and faculty contribute greatly to the cultural and intellectual life in this region and beyond and are an important part of what has led to the university’s Tier One ranking among America’s research universities.
-Creative research requires focus and dedication, and we strive to provide art students with the tools and experiences they need to succeed.
+Our students, alumni and faculty are central to the cultural and intellectual life in this region and are an important part of what has led to the university’s Tier One ranking among America’s research universities.
+We are proud of our accomplishments thus far, but are eager to show the country and the world what many Houstonians already know: a key motor of the burgeoning creative scene in the country’s fourth largest city is found at UH, in the School of Art.

 Faculty excellence is paramount to that effort.
 Open any important national art publication or stroll through Texas’ finest galleries and you will see our faculty’s work in print and on view.